Category Archives: About Deborah Levine

 originally published in The Chattanooga Times Free Press

-On my birthday this past Sunday, I made a wish for peace and civility.
+On my birthday, I made a wish for peace and civility.
 Why?
 I’d gotten a phone call full of hurt, fear and outrage at the current situation, asking me how to achieve that goal.
 I had no idea, so I decided to post this question online: “How are we going to stop all this violence, hate, and threats?
 Can we?”
 Eager for answers, I was fascinated by this response: “Can we?
 Peace?
 We have “all or nothing mindsets”, and “like oil and water”, two people, ideas, or things that are inherently incompatible and will not mix or get along.
 Yes, there is potential for resolution, but it’s tricky.”

 Continue reading Peace, civility and a smile – by Deborah Levine